theKHutDeveloper/SnakesAndLadders/README.md

 game board

 ![Choose counter](https://github.com/theKHutDeveloper/SnakesAndLadders/blob/master/Screenshots/choose_counter.png)

-Click the next button to play the game
 ![Let's begin](https://github.com/theKHutDeveloper/SnakesAndLadders/blob/master/Screenshots/lets_play.png)

 The player who will play is the one with the dice underneath their name.
 Click